-Tankless water heaters work by using a heating element (heat exchanger) to heat the cold water that enters the unit.
-A flow-activated switch turns the heating element on as water is drawn through the unit by the opening of a faucet in the home.
-The water flows through a series of loops within the unit, ensuring that it has enough time to reach optimal temperatures before exiting at the required hot water source.
+Tankless water heaters work by using a heating element (heat exchanger) to heat the cold water entering the unit.
+A flow-activated switch turns the heating element on as water is drawn through the unit by the activation of a fixture in the home.
+The water then flows through a series of loops within the unit, ensuring that it has enough time to reach the target temperature before exiting the unit and traveling to fixture.

 Q. What size tankless water heater do I need?

-The size of the tankless water heater required depends on the number of occupants in the home, the usage requirements, the size of the house, and the average temperatures of the geographic area, as lower average temperatures will require an increased output to heat water to the optimal temperature.
-Homes with one to three occupants are looking for 3 to 5 GPM water heaters.
-Homes with four or more people may require units that are capable of managing up to 8 or 9 GPM.
+The size of tankless water heater required for your home depends on the number of occupants in the home, their day-to-day usage requirements, the size of the house, and the average temperatures of the geographic area (lower average temperatures will require an increased output to heat water to the optimal temperature).
+Homes with one to three occupants should look for water heaters that output 3 to 5 GPM.
+Homes with four or more people may require units capable of managing up to 8 or 9 GPM.

 Q. How do you flush a tankless water heater?

 The general procedure requires you to shut off the flow of electricity, water, and gas (if it is a gas unit) to the tankless water heater.
 Once done, connect two hoses to the cold- and hot-water isolation valves.
 The hose connected to the hot water should not be connected to anything else, while the hose connected to the cold water should be attached to a pump.